tronfu/Voron-Mods/Better_Bed_Hinge/README.md

 ## Background

-This is based on [xbst's excellent Bed Hinge design](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/xbst_/Bed_Hinge).
+This is based on [xbst's excellent Bed Hinge ](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/xbst_/Bed_Hinge) design.
 I have made the following improvements:

-* Minimum change from the stock such that the two bed extrusions lay flat directly on frame extrusion using two stock OpenBuilds angle corner connectors.
+* Minimum change from the stock bed mount such that the two bed extrusions lay flat directly on frame extrusion using the two stock OpenBuilds angle corner connectors.
-* Works with existing stock ABS deck panel with some cutting.
+* Works with existing stock ABS deck panel with some relatively easy trimming.
 * The deck panel is attached to the hinges such that it moves up and down with the bed.
-* Easier mounting of the struts.
+* Easier mounting process of the struts.
 * Stronger 100 N struts.

 One nice thing about this version of the hinged bed is that the bed sits exactly the same in relation to the frame extrusions as the stock design.
 Now that I have this mod installed, I can;t imagine going back to flipping the printer on the side to work on the electronics.